madmaxoft/Deskemes/DevDocs/Connection.md

   Opens a new channel to the specified service.
 A new channel is allocated a free ID and the service is assigned to it.
 When initializing the service, an additional data may be specified, the service consumes that data and uses it for initialization.

-  The request additional data has the following format:
+  The request's additional data has the following format:

 | Data       | Type   | Notes                                                      |
 | ---------- | ------ | ---------------------------------------------------------- |